 6.4.7 The school buildings are unlisted.
 As a non-designated heritage asset of insufficient value to be included on the HER or mentioned in the Extensive Urban Survey for Burgess Hill (2005), the site is considered to be of low significance for its historical and architectural values.
 The main value of the house itself is conveyed through its architectural significance, although it retains some minor historical value related to the development of the town; there are no relevant curtilage-listed structures that might be affected by the proposals and none of the proposed or existing changes to the grounds are considered to have the potential to significantly alter the experience of the asset.
+Setting makes an important but secondary contribution to the significance of the asset.
 It is considered apparent that, although the core structure may be of late 19th century date, much of the building has seen substantial alteration.
-Although the alterations to the building make a contribution to its heritage significance through evolution and development of the structure between the late 19th century through and c.
-1937, modern alterations, including the large new block constructed immediately north of the house c.
+Although the alterations to the building make a contribution to its heritage significance through evolution and development of the structure between the late 19th century through and c.1937, modern alterations, including the large new block constructed immediately north of the house c.
 2003-2004, have acted to drain away some of the significance.
 Appreciable views of the house are now broadly available only from the west and south, with more limited views from the rear gardens of houses fronting the west side of Highlands Drive.